 There are three ways to group headings.
 The easiest way is to click on the paper clip icon in the Tooltips that appears when you multi-select the headers.
 The second way is to right-click after selecting the headings and pick the Group option on the menu.
 One final option is available via the paper clip icon in the toolbar.

 After creating the group, all six members will be combined into a single bar.
 The name that appears in the heading will be a concatenated list of the individual headings.
 To rename the combined list heading, right-click while pointing at the new group, choose edit alias, and type in a shorter name.
 The example group will be called (Other office).
 Below diagram shows the new group and group name.
 Now each category includes four members.
 Eliminating the tiny bars seen in below diagram are difficult to see and compare.

 You can also create groups by selecting marks in the worksheet.
 This method is a great way to highlight items of interest when you are performing ad hoc analysis.
-In below diagram you see a cluster of marks that has been selected.
+In the below diagram, you see a cluster of marks that have been selected.

 These marks can be grouped using the paper-clip icon in the Tooltip menu that appears when you point at any of the selected marks.

 You can select All Dimensions to create the group.
-The result is shown in below diagram .
+The result is shown in the below diagram.